magland/ai_python_docs/README.md

 Whereas the full concatenated documentation for Pynapple is around 33k tokens, the individual guides are less than 1k tokens each.

-Note: gpt-4o was used to generate topics.json, but to save costs for these first passes, gpt-4o-mini was used to actually generate the content of the guides.

 ## Usage

 First, clone pynapple and set the PYNAPPLE_SRC_DIR environment variable to the path of the pynapple source directory.